 - Supporting weight loss which can cut the risk of an asthma attack

-- Releasing endorphins which lifts your mood and reduces
+- Releasing endorphins which lifts your mood

 As an adult I am much more active and can really see the impact that increased exercise has had on my asthma.
 It now rarely affects my day-to-day life and I find myself only reaching for my inhaler in emergencies.
 However, I definitely still struggle with the feeling of not being fit enough, despite how hard I might train as I try to match the achievements of other people around me.

 Wanting to do more